 The Chardham Yatra Packages 2026 is one of India’s most sacred pilgrimage journeys, taking devotees through the four holy shrines of Uttarakhand - Yamunotri, Gangotri, Kedarnath, and Badrinath.
 Every year, lakhs of pilgrims travel deep into the Garhwal Himalayas seeking spiritual peace, divine blessings, and a once-in-a-lifetime connection with faith.

-This page is designed as a complete Chardham Yatra guide, helping you plan your journey confidently.
+This page is designed as a comprehensive Chardham Yatra guide, helping you plan your journey with confidence.
 From opening dates and registration to routes, weather, costs, helicopter options, and safety tips, everything you need is covered in one place.

 If you are planning individual yatras or shorter pilgrimages, you can also explore detailed guides for Kedarnath Yatra, Badrinath Yatra, Yamunotri Yatra, Gangotri Yatra, or the Do Dham Yatra.